Daryl Bonilla: Acting

 Bonilla began his acting career right out of high school, performing on stage in several local productions.

 In 1996 Bonilla was cast as Keao in the indie film Beyond Paradise.
 Immediately after the film was wrapped, Bonilla started doing local commercials.
 A 2000 commercial for Bank of Hawaii, in which Bonilla coined the phrase "That's My Bank!", became so popular in Hawaii that the bank brought Bonilla back in 2002.
 They even created a bobblehead of him as part of a promotion.
 The campaign ended December 2006.
 His other film credits include To End All Wars, The Sand Island Drive In Anthem, and All for Melissa.
 His TV credits include roles in the short lived series The Byrds of Paradise and the short lived remake of Fantasy Island.
 He has also appeared in commercials (both TV and radio) for Bud Light, Taco Bell, Oceanic Cable, and McDonald's.
 He appeared in an advert about workplace safety during the COVID-19 pandemic.

 He appeared on two episodes Hawaii Five-0 remake airing on CBS in 2010 and 2017 respectively.
 In 2011 he appeared in the films 4 Wedding Planners and The Short List both of which premiered at the Hawaii International Film Festival.
 In 2012 he was in the Hawaii independent film Parts of the Same Circle.
+He appeared in a supporting role in the feature "Growing Up Local" which aired in select theatres starting in August 2023 and is now streaming on Amazon Prime.